bitcoindevkit/bitcoindevkit.org/content/blog/2021/fee_estimation_for_light_clients.md

 * Build a separate model with full knowledge, thus for full, always-connected nodes could be interesting and improve network resource allocation in comparison with current estimator.
 * Tensorflow is a huge dependency, and since it contains all the feature to build and train a model, most of the feature are not needed in the prediction phase.
 In fact tensorflow lite exist which is specifically created for embedded and mobile device, [prediction test tool] and the final integration in [bdk] should use that.
 * There are other fields that should be explored that could improve model predictions, such as, transaction weight, time from last block, etc. Luckily the architecture of the logger allows the recreation of the dataset from the raw logs very quickly.
 Also some fields like `confirms_in` are so important that the model could benefit from expansion during pre-processing with technique such as [hashed feature columns].
 * Bitcoin logger could be improved by a merge command to unify raw logs files, reducing redundancy and consequently disk occupation.
+Other than CSV the dataset could be created in multiple files in [TFRecord format] to allow more parallelism during training.
 * At the moment I am training the model on a threadripper CPU, training the code on GPU or even TPU will be needed to decrease training time, especially because input data will grow and capture more mempool situations.
 * The [prediction test tool] should estimate only with p2p, without requiring a node.
 This work would be propedeutic for [bdk] integration
 * At the moment mempool buckets are multiple inputs `a*` as show in the model graph, since they are related, is it possible to merge them in one TensorArray?